-You do not need to complete the form before the fall, August 1, 2013 deadline.
-You will need to complete the form before January 1, 2014 if you wish to waive enrollment in the Cross plan and not be billed the fee for coverage beginning January 1, 2014 to July 31, 2014.
-If, however, you complete the Registration Form now certifying you will have coverage through July 31, 2014, you will not be asked to complete it a second time this fall.
+You do not need to complete the form before the fall, August 10, 2014, deadline.
+You will need to complete the form before January 1, 2015 if you wish to waive the spring-only enrollment in the Cross plan and not be responsible for the premium fee for coverage beginning January 1, 2015 through July 31, 2015.
+If, however, you complete the Registration Form now, certifying that you will have coverage through July 31, 2015, you will not be asked to complete it a second time for the spring.

 If my health insurance coverage is through my parent's employer and that employment ceases, or my parent retires during the year, can I opt for the Plan at that time?

 Yes, you may add the Commercial Travelers plan in such circumstances.
 You will be charged the entire annual fee.
 There is no prorated amount for in-semester enrollment.